spandanb/learndb-py/README.md

 print btree
 > .btree

-performs internal consistentcy checks on tree
+performs internal consistency checks on tree
 > .validate

 Deleting the `db.file` will effectively drop the entire database.